loov/goda/README.md

 goda list github.com/loov/goda/... github.com/loov/qloc
 ```

 By default it will select all the packages and dependencies of those packages.
-You can select only the packages with `:root` and without the roots `:!root`.
+You can select only the packages with `:root` and without the roots `:noroot`.
 For example:

 ```
 goda list github.com/loov/goda/...:root
-goda list github.com/loov/goda/...:!root
+goda list github.com/loov/goda/...:noroot
 ```

 You can also do basic arithmetic with these sets.
 For example, if you wish to ignore all `golang.org/x/tools` and dependencies: